Southern African Development Community

 The Southern African Development Community (SADC) is an inter-governmental organization headquartered in Gaborone, Botswana.

+Goals

-Its goal is to further regional socio-economic cooperation and integration as well as political and security cooperation among 16 countries in southern Africa.
+The SADC's goal is to further regional socio-economic cooperation and integration as well as political and security cooperation among 16 countries in southern Africa.
+Although its primary objectives are development, economic growth, and poverty alleviation, peacekeeping has become increasingly important to the SADC.